 Adobe recognizes the power of incentives and gamification to motivate brand ambassadors.
 According to the brand, “To get employees to engage with the brand, Adobe makes things fun.
 For example, they frequently hold contests.
 One example was a t-shirt design contest asking employees to design what ‘Adobe life’ means to them.
 This created a high level of social engagement and t-shirts sold out within just a few days.”

 These types of contests are a win-win for your employees and audience.
-For instance, a t-shirt design contest could turn your employees into literal walking advertisements for your brand.
-Plus: free t-shirts!
+For instance, a T-shirt design contest could turn your employees into literal walking advertisements for your brand.
+Plus: free T-shirts!
 Look for elegant ways to make brand advocacy fun and organic.

-Reebok
+4. Reebok

 Reebok also uses unique hashtags to spread content from its team members.
 The brand encourages its employees to share photos of themselves wearing Reebok products, along with the custom hashtag #FitAssCompany.
 Employees can be authentic about their experience while sharing UGC content the brand can feature on its company profiles.

 Clearview Social offers a corporate posting capability to allow brands to plan, publish, and schedule social media content from main corporate LinkedIn, Facebook, or Twitter accounts.
-These posts can easily be amplified by your employees on their pages, too.
+These posts can easily be amplified by your employees on their own pages, too.

-Merck
+5. Merck

 Employee ambassadors make great sources for hiring referrals, too.
 While many of the brands on this list use their employee ambassador programs for marketing, Merck focuses on recruitment.
 Merck encourages employees to post images and content around their favorite experiences with the company.
 And the company celebrates the high number of women who work for Merck.